mstksg/inCode/copy/entries/chapman.md

 entire time, and I am not the first in History to make this choice.
 I was eager to apply all of the intuition and tools and insight that I learned from studying Physics and finishing a B.S. on it to this field that needed --- more than any other --- someone who came from exactly that background.
-I found my fit!

 Why Chapman?
 ------------